 - Book: “DITA Style Guide” by Tony Self (not particularly readable, but a good reference)

-Want to participate in a virtual BOF?
+Want to participate in conversations like this every month?

 Ever feel like you are spinning your wheels trying to solve an issue?
 How valuable would it be for you to have a sounding board?
 The TC Dojo Mastermind sessions are unique learning opportunities where members talk about real time issues they are solving and share ideas for possible solutions.
 Chances are if you are facing something, someone has gone before you or they are in the same place.
 Masterminds meet once a month for an hour.
 These are Member Only sessions.